-Do they suffer from severe or normal hair loss?
+Do you suffer from severe or normal hair loss?

-Visiting the hairdresser often works wonders.
-The hair shines and let you shine yourself.
-Because freshly cut and just froze hair looks good and this makes you feel attractive.
-No wonder, then, that unhealthy or even failing hair has a negative effect on your mood and self-perception.
-However, it is quite normal that you fall out with about 100 hairs a day.
-Hair loss is therefore not always a cause for concern.
-This is especially true if a normal amount of hair fails daily.
+A visit to the hairdresser often works wonders.
+The Hair shine and also let you shine yourself.
+Because freshly cut and just coiffed hair looks good and this also makes you feel attractive.
+So it's no wonder that unhealthy or even falling out hair has a negative effect on your mood and self-perception.
+However, it is quite normal for you to lose about 100 hairs a day.
+Hair Loss is therefore not always a cause for concern.
+This is especially true when a normal amount of hair falls out every day.

-But when should you monitor your hair loss more closely or even see a doctor?
-The reason for severe hair loss should be clarified in the following situations:
+But at what point should you start Hair Loss observe more closely or even see a doctor?
+You should clarify the reason for severe hair loss in the following situations:

-- If you notice that you lose much more hair every day than usual (on the pillow, in the towel or in the brush).
+- If you notice that you are losing much more hair than usual every day (on the pillow, in the towel or in the brush)

-- If you notice that bald spots are forming on your head.
+- If you notice that bald spots appear on your head.

-- If, the hair loss lasts for a longer period of time.
+- If, the hair loss continues over a longer period of time.

-Because short-term hair loss is often not the cause of health.
+Because hair loss that lasts for a short time is often not caused by health reasons.
 To be absolutely sure, it is best to consult a dermatologist.
-He decides on possible treatment after the examination.
+After the examination he will decide on a possible treatment.

 Reasons and causes of hair loss

 There are many possible causes for hair loss.
-It also manifests itself in different ways among women and men.
-The reason for this is of a hormonal nature.
-Genetics also plays a major role.
+It also manifests itself in Women and men in different ways.
+The reason is hormonal in nature.
+Genetics also play a major role.

-Hair loss in women is often manifested by the loss of hair in the apex area.
-The whole hair becomes thinner and loses pigments.
-For this reason, it becomes finer and the scalp shines through.
-Women often get the impression that they lose more hair than usual in the months after pregnancy.
-That is not correct.
+Hair loss in women often manifests itself through the loss of hair in the parting area.
+The entire Hair becomes thinner and loses pigment.
+For this reason it becomes finer and the scalp shines through.
+Women often have the impression that they lose more hair than usual in the months following pregnancy.
+This is not correct.
 During pregnancy, women lose less hair than usual.
-As a result, the hair often appears thicker during pregnancy.
-In the months that follow, you lose more hair.
-This gives the impression of suffering from hair loss.
+This means that the hair often looks thicker during pregnancy.
+In the months after, you lose more hair.
+This gives the impression that you are suffering from hair loss.
 Hormone preparations such as the pill also cause severe hair loss in some cases.

-In men, on the other hand, the so-called secret council corners quickly arise.
-They develop on the sides above the temples.
-Over time, they grow larger and bigger.
-Genes are responsible for this.
+With men, on the other hand, the so-called receding hairline on.
+They develop on the sides above the temple.
+In the course of time they become bigger and bigger.
+That's what the genes are responsible for.

-In men and women, however, there are many other reasons for hair loss:
+However, there are many other reasons for hair loss in men and women:

 - A weakened immune system